markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ![stacking order](./assets/lesson-6/100-final-card.png)

 That's it!
-That's what the final animated position looks like.
+We've established what the final animated position looks like.
 We realize this is getting tough, so if you've made it this far, that's really great work and something to be proud of.

+If your website doesn't look quite the same, open the Chrome DevTools and inspect your HTML elements.
+This will help you see where elements are actually sitting, and you can verify if CSS declarations are being applied or not.
+Some common CSS issues include:

+* Misspelled property names

+* Invalid values (e.g. `z-index: 1px`)

+* Missing dots or spaces in selectors (e.g. `trainer-imgh3` vs `.trainer-img h3`)

 > ## SKILL DRILL OR CHALLENGE HERE?

 ## Animate the Hover

 Now that we know what the end result looks like, we can define the starting point and bridge the gap between them with a `transition`.
-Let's start with the gradient, since it's more straightforward.
+Let's start with the gradient, since it involves fewer pieces.
 The starting point is an `opacity` of 0, so add that `opacity` to the pseudo-element rule.

 Next, we want to change the `opacity` to 1 when the mouse hovers over any part of the trainer `<article>`, not just the background image.
 Hold on, though.
 How can a parent's hover state affect a child?
 Consider for a moment the following CSS rule: